lyteword/chspurgeon-tod/volume-4/psalm-92.md

 **Verse 12.** *Palm trees.* The open country moreover wears a sad aspect now: the soil is rent and dissolves into dust at every breath of wind; the green of the meadows is almost entirely gone,—the *palm tree* alone preserves in the drought and heat its verdant root of leaves.— *Gotthelf H. von Schubert,* 1780-1860.

 **Verse 12.** *A cedar in Lebanon.* Laying aside entirely any enquiry as to the palm tree, and laying aside the difficulty contained in the Ps 92:13, I have only to compare this description of the cedar in Lebanon with the accounts of those who have visited them in modern days.
 Without believing (as the Maronites or Christian inhabitants of the mountains do), that the seven very ancient cedars which yet remain in the neighbourhood of the village of Eden in Lebanon are the remains of the identical forest which furnished Solomon with timber for the Temple, full three thousand years ago, they can yet were be proved to be of very great antiquity.
 These very cedars were visited by Belonius in 1550, nearly three hundred years ago, who found them twenty-eight in number.
 Rawolf, in 1575, makes them twenty-four.
 Dandini, in 1600, and Thevenot about fifty years after, make them twenty-three.
 Maundrell, in 1696, found them reduced to sixteen.
 Pococke, in 1738, found fifteen standing, and a sixteenth recently blown down, or (may we not conjecture?) shivered by the voice of God.
 In 1810, Burckhardt counted eleven or twelve; and Dr. Richardson, in 1818, states them to be no more than seven.
 There cannot be a doubt, then, that these cedars which were esteemed ancient nearly three hundred years ago, must be of a very great antiquity; and yet they are described by the last of these travellers as "large, and tall, and beautiful, the most picturesque productions of the vegetable world that we had seen."
 The oldest are large and massy, rearing their heads to an enormous height, and spreading their branches afar.
 Pococke also remarks, that "the young cedars are not easily known from pines.
 I observed, they bear a *greater quantity* of fruit than the large ones."
 This shows that the old ones still bear fruit, though not so abundantly as the young cedars, which, according to Richardson, are very productive, and cast many seeds annually.
 How appropriate, then, and full of meaning, is the imagery of the Psalmist: "The righteous shall flourish like the palm tree: he shall grow like a cedar in Lebanon.
-They shall still bring forth fruit in old age; they shall be fat and flourishing."— *R.M.
-Macheyne.*
+They shall still bring forth fruit in old age; they shall be fat and flourishing."— *R. M. Macheyne.*

 **Verses 12-15.** The life and greenness of the branches in an honour to the root by which they live.
 Spiritual greenness and fruitfulness is in a believer an honour to Jesus Christ who is his life.
 The fulness of Christ is manifested by the fruitfulness of a Christian.— *Ralph Robinson.*